SequentMicrosystems/Sequent-8mosfet-Library/README.md

 To download click <>Code > [Download ZIP](https://github.com/SequentMicrosystems/Sequent-8mosfet-Library/archive/refs/heads/main.zip) button from the main [page](https://github.com/SequentMicrosystems/Sequent-8mosfet-Library), rename the uncompressed folder to "SM_16univin" and copy to the libraries subdirectory of your sketchbook directory ("This PC > Documents > Arduino > libraries" for a Windows PC or "Home > arduino > libraries" on Linux PC).
 Now launch the Arduino environment.
 If you open the Sketch > Include Library menu, you should see SM_8MOS inside.
  The library will be compiled with sketches that use it.
-Open an arduino sketch, go to File > Examples > SM_8MOS > and chose your example to run.
+Open an arduino sketch, go to File > Examples > SM_8MOS > and choose your example to run.

 ## Usage
 There are three ways to control the Eight MOSFETS 8-Layer Stackable HAT from the Arduino environment.